 The sun was shining when our plane landed in San Francisco in mid-January.
 Exiting the airport, we didn't need to wrap up in coats, hats, and scarves as we did the day before in France's colder climate.

 We saw signs along the freeway in the cab riding home from the airport that we didn't understand.
-We asked the cab driver what they meant.
-Asking what something means is not an unusual occurrence for us, but it was amusing to have it happen on this continent.
+So we asked the cab driver what they meant.
+Of course, asking what something means is not unusual for us, but it was amusing to have it happen on this continent.

 Being confused by signs along the highway was also our first clue that things had changed while we were away.
 Some were San Francisco changes, but many of these changes had happened in our heads.